Ex-post Stability under Two-Sided Matching: Complexity and Characterization: Abstract

 \section{Abstract}

-A probabilistic approach to the stable matching problem has been identified as an important research area with several important open problems.
-When considering random matchings, ex-post stability is a fundamental stability concept.
-A prominent open problem is characterizing ex-post stability and establishing its computational complexity.
-We investigate the computational complexity of testing ex-post stability.
-Our central result is that when either side has ties in the preferences/priorities, testing ex-post stability is NP-complete.
-The result even holds if both sides have dichotomous preferences. \new{On the positive side, we give an algorithm using an integer programming approach, that can determine a decomposition with a maximum probability of being weakly stable.} We also consider stronger versions of ex-post stability (in particular robust ex-post stability and ex-post strong stability) and prove that they can be tested in polynomial time.
+{ We study the problem of determining whether a given random matching can be implemented as a lottery over weakly stable deterministic matchings — a property known as ex-post stability.
+This concept arises in randomized allocation mechanisms such as school choice, where stability in each realized outcome is essential for fairness.
+Despite its importance in practice, the computational complexity of verifying ex-post stability has remained unresolved.
+We settle this question by showing that testing ex-post stability is NP-complete, even under highly restricted conditions -- specifically, when both sides have dichotomous preferences or one of the sides has strict preferences.
+On the positive side, we present an integer programming formulation that finds a decomposition of a random matching with maximum weight on stable matchings.
+We also consider stronger versions of ex-post stability (in particular robust ex-post stability and ex-post strong stability) and prove that they can be tested in polynomial time.}

-\keywords{Matching theory \and Stability Concepts \and Fairness \and Random Assignment}
+\keywords{Matching theory, Stability Concepts, Fairness, Random Assignment}

 \begin{quote} ``\textit{One important question is about the characterization of ex-post stability when matchings are allowed to be random}''---\citet{KeUn15a}. \end{quote}